 (a) Amounts due from related parties, intermediate holding corporation and subsidiaries

-The trade amounts due from a subsidiary and a related party are subject to normal trade terms.
+The trade amounts due from a subsidiary is subject to normal trade terms.

 The non-trade amounts due from intermediate holding corporation, related parties and a subsidiary are unsecured, interest-free and repayable on demand.

 (b) Other receivables